NC Space Grant/NC Museum of Natural Sciences Internship - Astronomy & Astrophysics Research Lab

 Resources available to intern: Computers and workspace, all necessary software and reduced data products will be available.
 The lab is Mac-based, but interns can use their own laptop if they wish.

 To Apply for the NCSG/NCMNS Astronomy & Astrophysics Research Lab Internship, click HERE.

 Applicants must click new user registration button to begin application

-(Letter of recommendation must be submitted by faculty research mentor by February 27, 2017).
-Interviews will begin mid-March 2016, with annoucement by late-March, 2017.
+(Letter of recommendation must be submitted by faculty research mentor by March 26, 2018).
+Interviews will occur in late March 2018, with announcement by early April 2018.